rammarapally/1code1tool1tech/True-AI.md

 Characterisitcs of AI.
 Taking the cues from all life forms

-Life is sensory (Living beings can feel towards surroundings and react) Life is intelligent ( take decisions based on knowledge gained and intuition available) Life transforms matter and energy around it (Absorb -> Process -> Extract -> Emit) Life can pass-on what it learned through DNA (change or evolve) Living beings are dextrous
+Life is sensory (Living beings can feel towards surroundings and react) Life is intelligent, on multiple levels ( take decisions based on knowledge gained and intuition available) Life transforms matter and energy around it (Absorb -> Process -> Extract -> Emit) Life can pass-on what it learned through DNA (change or evolve) Living beings are dextrous